Online across Ontario

 Our Programs & Services

-Therapy for Teens is an 8-week specialized program designed to address the diverse needs of adolescents aged 13 to 19.
-Whether your teen is dealing with academic stress, peer pressure, family conflicts, mental health issues, or any other challenges, our experienced therapists are here to help.
+Teen Therapy is an 8-week specialized program designed to address the diverse needs of adolescents aged 13 to 19.
+Whether your teen is dealing with academic stress, peer pressure, family conflicts, mental health issues, or any other challenges, our experienced therapists provide compassionate therapy for teens to help them navigate these challenges effectively.

 Our therapy services are with a Bilingual therapist and covered under most extended health benefits plans.